 How does it work?

-- Any Department Member may request a booking at any time by emailing firstname.lastname@example.org or by visiting https://www.maths.ox.ac.uk/members/room-booking/ .
-Any such requests will be dealt with according to the protocols below
+- Any Department Member may request a booking at any time by emailing firstname.lastname@example.org or by visiting the website at https://www.maths.ox.ac.uk/members/room-booking/room-booking-calendar/ Any such requests will be dealt with according to the protocols below.

 - All Rooms on the Mezzanine level are initially reserved from Monday week 0 – Friday week 9 each term for Departmental use for teaching and other key events from the lecture list.
 The Academic Administration Team will manage all bookings for these periods.
-Due to the Department’s commitments to host lectures, seminars and intercollegiate classes requests for bookings not related to these core events usually cannot be considered until week 4/5 of the preceding term, or even later.
-Then, only requests for very minimal usage are realistic.
-(The exception is weeks 5-8 of Trinity Term, where it may be possible to host larger events and to consider a request further in advance).
+Due to the Department’s commitments to host lectures, seminars and intercollegiate classes only requests for very minimal usage are realistic.
+Academic Administration will not give permission for any classrooms to be used during weeks 1-8 of termtime until after all intercollegiate classes have been booked in, and will reserve at least two classrooms during week 9 for this purpose, again not being able to release them for other bookings until after all classes have been scheduled.
 Bookings for intercollegiate classes are taken once all the major events from the lecture list have been timetabled, from week 9 of the preceding term.

-- Each term Department members will be given the opportunity to request reservations for rooms for other events (over and above the teaching events during weeks 0-9 of term time) for the term and vacation four years hence (see table overleaf).
+- Each summer Department members will be given the opportunity to request reservations for rooms for other events (over and above the teaching events during weeks 0-9 of termtime) for the academic year three years hence (see table overleaf).
 In the case of any competing requests these will be adjudicated on by Executive Committee.
-It will not be possible to confirm any bookings for the term and vacation in question until that exercise has been completed.
+It will not be possible to confirm any bookings for the academic year in question until that exercise has been completed.

 - In the case that it is necessary to find a venue elsewhere to accommodate a Departmental booking Executive Committee shall rule on who is responsible for making and paying for that external booking.